 4.- Feed your energy with the audience.

-Look for those who are smiling, nodding or have their heads tilted to a side.
+Look for those who are smiling, nodding, or have their heads tilted to the side.
 They are agreeing with you.
 Use them to get yourself full of energy.
-Energy than you can put into your delivery and share it with the rest.
+The energy then you can put into your delivery and share it with the rest.

 3.- Know where you are going.